pbecchi/OpenESP8266_Sprinkler/README.md

 The code implements a minimal set of functionality to replace the EtherCard class libraries and all underlying ENC28J60 code files used by Ray in the OpenSprinkler2 library.

 All blocks of code that have been amended for the alternative hardware are marked with:
-- "<MOD>"  at the start of the amended code block and
+- "MOD"  at the start of the amended code block and
-- "</MOD>" at the end of the amended code block
+- "/MOD" at the end of the amended code block

 If you need to reverse out changes to go back to the normal Opensprinkler config, just search for "MOD" in each file and undo the comments to go back to Rays code.